Self-consistent quantum measurement tomography based on semidefinite programming: Introduction

-In this paper, we put forward a fitting method for QMT based on a semidefinite program (SDP); a class of convex optimisation problems which can be solved with very efficient numerical methods \cite{BVbook,SCbook}.
+In this work, we put forward a fitting method for QMT based on a semidefinite program (SDP), a class of convex optimisation problems which can be solved with very efficient numerical methods \cite{BVbook,wolkowicz2012handbook,SCbook}. \mar{We remark that SDPs have already been proposed for quantum tomography, for instance for state tomography with incomplete data \cite{MACIEL2011,goncalves2013} and for regularization and optimization in detector tomography \cite{Xiao2022a}.
+Here, we show how two specific SDPs can be employed for noise detection in QMT and self-consistent tomography. }

 The paper is structured as follows.
-In \ref{sec:QMT} we briefly introduce the concept of quantum measurement tomography.
-Our SDP based method is described in Sec.~\ref{sec:SDP} and in Sec.~\ref{sec:noise} we show, how they can be used to diagnose errors in QMT.
-Finally,in Sec.~\ref{sec:see-saw}, we discuss a a see-saw optimisation based \textit{self-consistent} QMT for informationally complete POVMs, that does not rely on additional assumptions.
+In Sec.~\ref{sec:QMT} we briefly introduce the concept of quantum measurement tomography.
+Our SDP-based approach is described in Sec.~\ref{sec:SDP}, \mar{and in Sec.~\ref{sec:see-saw} we \dani{propose a self-consistent tomography method based on a sequence of SDPs.} Sec.~\ref{sec:noise} presents numerical simulations of QMT experiments that demonstrate how the SDP method can be used to diagnose errors in QMT and how the self-consistent method can improve the estimation accuracy.
+Finally, we draw some concluding remarks in Sec.~\ref{sec:conclusions}.}